DevynJohnson/Get2KnowMe/README.md

    ```
 3. **Set up environment variables**
    - Copy `.env.example` to `.env` in the project root:
+Get2KnowMe is committed to protecting user privacy and complying with the General Data Protection Regulation (GDPR) and other relevant privacy laws.
+Key measures include:

      ```bash
      cp .env.example .env
      ```
+- **User Search Privacy**: User Search is designed for privacy—searching for users requires a full username, a valid passcode, or scanning a QR code.
+Partial matches are not allowed, and users can opt out of appearing in search results entirely.
+This helps ensure that only those with explicit information can find a user profile.
+- **Social Privacy Controls**: Users can toggle on/off their ability to appear in search results and whether they can receive follow requests, directly from their Profile Settings.
+This gives users full control over their discoverability and social interactions.
    - Fill in the required values in your `.env` file.
 Do not commit your actual secrets or production credentials.
    - If you are contributing, use placeholder/test values as provided in `.env.example`.
 4. **Start the development server**